andres-fr/secv-guis/README.md

 The project is split in 2 main parts: the modules at the top level contain reusable parts (library-space).
 Each directory contains then an application (app-space).
 To create a new app, make a new folder with your desired app-specific contents, and include it into `__main__`.
 If you develop reusable contents, consider adding them to the top-level modules to be used in further apps.
 Conversely, avoid API-breaking changes into the reusable components, unless you make sure that all the apps are conveniently updated.

+The ``.travis.yml`` file contains examples on how to run code style check, unit tests with coverage, build and autodoc.
+You can see more detailed information here: https://github.com/andres-fr/python3-template/blob/master/README.md

 ### Rationale: